abuhuraira24/Social_Media_Application/README.md

 - [Author](#author)
 ## Introduction

 This is a site project I've been working on.
 A full stack social media application made using the MERN stack (MongoDB, Express, React & Nodejs), With this application, where people can connect with other people.
-Jump right off the [Live App](https://ssociall.herokuapp.com/login) or download the entire [Client source code](https://github.com/abuhuraira24/socialClient), [Server source code](https://github.com/abuhuraira24/socialServer)  and run it on your server.
+Jump right off the [Live App](https://ssociall.herokuapp.com/login) or download the entire [Client source code](https://github.com/abuhuraira24/socialClient), [Server source code](https://github.com/abuhuraira24/socialServer), [SocketIo Server soutce code](https://github.com/abuhuraira24/socketIo_server) and run it on your server.
 This project is something I've been working on in my free time so I cannot be sure that everything will work out correctly.
 But I'll appreciate you if can report any issue.

 ![Profile](https://res.cloudinary.com/dza2t1htw/image/upload/v1660057956/Screenshot_78_atazwu.png)